nla/jelly-solr/README.md

     -Dsolr.install.dir=/apps/${NODE}/ROOT
 ```

+#### Local deployment
-To prepare to run these indexes locally on a Mac, run the shell script `local-deploy.sh` (just the once).
+1. Run the shell script `local-deploy.sh` one time, to prepare for running these indexes locally on a Mac.

-To run: `mvn jetty:run-forked -Dhost=.nla.gov.au -Djetty.port=9999`
+2. To run: `mvn jetty:run-forked -Dhost=.nla.gov.au -Djetty.port=9999`